SDU-eScience/UCloud-Courses/Courses/AU/r-demo-course__0000/2024-01-01/README.md

 This demo course serves as a demonstration of how one can structure a course with R Studio materials on UCloud.

-The resources and software dependencies that needs to be shared across lectures / classes / sessions should be configured in this repo.
+The resources and software dependencies that needs to be shared across lectures / classes / sessions should be configured in this repository (repo).

 The course materials for each class/session are placed in an external repo: [demo-r-studio-course](https://github.com/jeselginAU/demo-r-studio-course).
 Placing the course materials in an external repo makes it easier to edit the materials between sessions without requiring approval from UCloud admins.
-Changes to the UCloud Courses repo (this repo) reqires admin approval.
+Changes to this repo (UCloud-Courses) requires admin approval.

 This demo course is based on Duke University's Statistical Science Introductory Data Science courses: [DukeStatSci/introds](https://github.com/DukeStatSci/introds)

 ## Making changes to the course materials during the semester
 The `start_course.sh` script in this course will download class materials from an external GitHub repo that I manage myself: [demo-r-studio-course](https://github.com/jeselginAU/demo-r-studio-course).
-In this way, I can edit the course materials available to students without having to edit the UCloud-Courses repo, which would require review and approval from admins.
 The `start_course.sh` script expects the course materials to be structured as displayed below

 ```